 Getth was great to work with.
 The guys that came out were professional & knew what they were doing.
 I strongly recommend this company.
 I plan to use them to plant two new trees & transplant another in the fall. ”- Beverly L.

 Just wanted to let you know that my trees look magnificent!
 Your crew did an outstanding job and the clean up was perfection.
 Thanks for helping me keep my trees in hood health and so beautiful! ”- Larry L.

 What Happens When Your Tree Outgrows Its Welcome?

-Look around any urban or suburban area and you'll see streets lined with trees that are quickly overtaking their location.
-They’ve long outgrown their allotted space both vertically and by way of overgrown roots that interfere with sidewalks, power lines or your home’s foundation.
-Besides being aesthetically displeasing at times, the problem of poorly placed trees is an issue that is far too common in DFW.
+Look around any urban or suburban area and you’ll see streets lined with trees that are quickly overtaking their location.
+They’ve long outgrown their allotted space vertically and by way of overgrown roots that interfere with sidewalks, power lines or your home’s foundation.
+Besides being aesthetically displeasing at times, the problem of poorly placed trees is an issue that is far too common in Dallas-Fort Worth.

 Over-pruned trees could mean it’s over for your trees.

 Trees confined to a space too small to accommodate their mature size require frequent pruning in attempts to keep it in bounds.
 Over pruning leaves the entire plant vulnerable to disease and, over time, chips away at the health, strength and value of the tree.
 Both constant or extreme pruning, as well as the unfortunate scenario of resorting to drastic removal of large, mature branches after too much time has passed, contributes to the damage.
 A sick and stressed tree cannot provide the usual benefits to the environment, particularly not when they end up dying and have to be removed.